 4. Other tests

-Pediatricians may refer children with cerebral palsy to certain specialists, such as ophthalmologists or neurologists, to evaluate the conditions associated with the disorder.
+Pediatricians may refer children with cerebral palsy to certain specialists, such as ophthalmologists or neurologists or clinical psychologists, to evaluate the conditions associated with the disorder.
 The following tests are often done.

 - Developmental analysis